 A Safe Space

-In this world where the agenda is increasingly focused on protection, isolation & separation, all potentially leading to misunderstanding, suspicion and conflict, at Colours of Dance, we are holding firm to a different set of ethics.
+In this world where the agenda appears increasingly to be focused on protection, isolation & separation, all potentially leading to misunderstanding, suspicion and conflict, at Colours of Dance, we are holding firm to a different set of ethics.
 Dance is about communicating, sharing, is dependent upon collaboration and working to keep minds open.
-Open to feedback (given and received respectfully), open to new ideas (spontaneous or stimulated), open to change (in ideas and practise), open to transformation (of thinking, of skill), open to growth (in mindset, in skill, in age, in wisdom), open to hard work.
+Open to feedback (given and received respectfully), open to new ideas (spontaneous or stimulated), open to change (in ideas and practise), open to transformation (of thinking, of skill), open to growth (in mindset, in skill, in age, in wisdom).

 Ethics in practice